intel-secl/docs/product-guides/Foundational & Workload Security.md

 ### Workload Confidentiality

 Workload Confidentiality introduces a number of additional services and agents.
-For a POC environment, all of the management services can be installed on a single machine or VM.
+For a POC environment, all the management services can be installed on a single machine or VM.
 This includes:

 Certificate Management Service (CMS)